Frequently Asked Questions

 Kindergarten and 1st graders enjoy little or no homework, and assignments increase gradually each year.
 Students in grades 4 - 6 can expect 50 - 90 minutes per school night, and usually no homework is assigned over the weekend.

-Not every teacher assigns the maximum amount of homework every night, and most students utilize their free periods or study hall periods to complete work and meet with teachers.
+Not every teacher assigns the maximum amount of homework, and most students utilize their free periods or study hall periods to complete work and meet with teachers.
 This helps minimize their evening homework load.

 Lower School students eat at 11:10.
 They may bring home lunch or buy lunch in the school cafeteria.
 Upper School students share a common 45 minute lunch period when lower school students are finished.
 They may bring lunch, eat in the cafeteria or buy food from one of the snack bars.
 The cafeteria is open for breakfast from 6:30 - 7:30 a.m. and during the lunch period, and the snack bars are open throughout the day.
 Students in grades 9 - 12 may eat during the lunch period or during one of their free periods.